stevenjmorgan/MIML/README.md

 * create the complete dataset using the first 24 lines of code in monte_carlo_exp.R (dataframe name is 'data')
 * the simulated missing data is mcar1_singledf.RData
-* impute for the missing dataset and compare the imputed dataset to the complete dataset
+* impute for the missing dataset and compare the imputed dataset to the complete dataset (Note by Xiaoran: For continuous variables, I think we can use RMSE, i.e., Root Mean Square Error to compare)